HONGBAEKIM/42berlin_c/drone_club/README.md

 it took me 3 hours to figure out how to detect port with mac.

+"stk500_recv() programmer is not responding"

-I follow below youtube and fixed.
+I followed below youtube instruction and fixed.

 https://youtu.be/4tOAwJ8Rn9c